chtenb/fate/README.md

 - Clipboard should be shared among documents to make it possible to copy paste across.
 - Make all pure functional computations w.r.t. positions in text contract based, because they appear to suffer from bugs very often.
-- Implement repeat
-  - Record input of user
-  - next_document should also be recorded: this just makes repeat more powerful
-  - Be able to save these macros, and be able to construct macros via literal input.
-    This makes it easy to record a macro and use it for bulk editing
 - Allow fate to be used for bulk file editing according to some given script
   - Things like completion need to be disabled for this to speed up starting fate
 - Make sure the view updates fast enough to be in sync with userinterface.viewportoffset and